What Are the Common Types of Payroll Deductions?

 Federal taxes include all the taxes you are required by law to pay to the federal government.
 These taxes (which are often referred to as being withheld vs. paid) help fund the federal government, allowing them to invest in things such as infrastructure, education, and national defense, and provide services to the American people.

-What is tax withholding and how much must you allocate towards it?
+It’s common to wonder what tax withholding is and how much must you allocate towards it.
 When you were first hired, you likely filled out an Employee’s Withholding Certificate or W-4 form form and claimed the number of tax exemptions you have.
 This amount tells the federal government how much money to take out of each paycheck to cover your taxes.
 The more allowances you take, the less federal income tax the government will take out of your paycheck.

-It’s also a good practice to revisit your W-4 selections annually as significant life events may change your withholding and also because the W-4 form is periodically updated.
+It’s also a good practice to revisit your IRS Form W-4 selections annually as significant life events may change your withholding and also because the W-4 form is periodically updated.
+It can be wise to think about your exemptions regularly

 During tax season of each year, individuals who have overpaid in federal taxes receive a refund from the government.
 Those who’ve underpaid, however, are required to pay additional funds and possibly a penalty.